usmanity/stream/future.md

 # things to cover in the future

-- Every stream, I will talk about a tool I'm using
 - macros in VS code
 - Regexes
 - aliases and functions in CLI